The Women’s Insight Project is a new addition to the innovation portfolio of the Mothers Matter Centre.

 The project uses a train-the-trainer model to deliver the Women’s Insight project trainings and guide project development to address SDG gaps at communal level.
 Each SPO partner will recruit and train 15 racialized low-income women in theory practice format to conduct research, analyze data on the SDG knowledge gaps in their communities and pilot projects that address the identified SDG gaps in their communities in partnership with SPOs and other relevant stakeholders.

-To learn more about the Women’s Insight Project, please contact:
+To learn more about the program and how you can help, please contact

 Vice-President Innovations, Advocacy and Multicultural HIPPY